AmanAlways/AmanAlways/README.md

 ### 📚 Always Learning

-As a data analyst and front-end developer, I thrive on continuous learning to stay at the forefront of both fields:
+As a front-end enthusiast, I thrive on continuous learning to stay at the forefront of both fields:

-#### Data Analytics:
-- 📊 Exploring advanced statistical techniques to extract deeper insights from data.
-- 🤖 Diving into machine learning algorithms to enhance predictive modelling.
-- 📈 Keeping up with the latest data visualization trends and tools for clearer storytelling.

 #### Front-End Development:
 - 💻 Exploring modern JavaScript frameworks like React for enhanced user experiences.
 - 🎨 Delving into UI/UX design principles to create visually appealing and user-friendly web applications.
 <!-- - 📱 Adapting to responsive design and mobile-first development practices for a seamless cross-device experience. -->
-Learning as well as Exploring is not just a hobby but an essential part of my professional journey.
+Learning as well as exploring is not just a hobby but an essential part of my professional journey.
 Let's keep pushing boundaries and evolving together! 🚀

 ### 🌐 **Let's Connect**: